tph-thuering/docker-openhds/README.md

 Description of how development of this currently works:

 You build the docker container with the provided Dockerfile:

-1. cd docker-openhds
+1. `cd docker-openhds`
-2. docker build -t openhds-base
+2. `docker build -t openhds-base`

-To snoop around whats inside:
+To snoop around whats inside the container:

-1. docker run -it openhds-base /bin/bash
+1. `docker run -it openhds-base /bin/bash`

-Inside execute the initial setup script:
+Once inside, execute the initial setup script:
 `/opt/openhds/install/setup.sh`

 In the future we pull directly from dockerhub without using this repo: